jd12/flask-angular-walkthrough/README.md

 The final part will be implementing the Google Search Bar.
 It will be very similar to the Spotify API Search Bar found in [this project](https://medium.com/@nacimidjakirene/angular-search-autosuggest-with-observables-6f42987f80e6)

 You'll need a search endpoint on your backend.
 This will be another JSON endpoint.
 It will take in a search and query the database for all entries that contain the search.
+It will end up looking something like [this](https://www.blog.pythonlibrary.org/2017/12/15/flask-101-filtering-searches-and-deleting-data/) though probably a lot less complicated.

 You will also need to add bolding to the parts of the search that match what's in the search bar.
 I would use a [pipe](https://angular.io/guide/pipes) to accomplish this task.